darraghenright/darraghenright.github.io/blog/2019/01/fizzbuzz-fun-with-php-iterators.md

 > 29
 > fizzbuzz

-Hopefully this example shows how SPL is full of useful tools (and some silly names like `RecursiveIteratorIterator`) that can provide useful functionality in a few lines.
+Hopefully this example shows how SPL is full of useful tools that can provide useful functionality in a few lines.
+And some silly names like `RecursiveIteratorIterator` :)

 Thanks for reading—until next time!